-A non-home-rule unit may not charge a fee exceeding \$25 per year for operation of a video gaming terminal (except that Rockford may charge up to \$250).
+A non-home-rule unit may not charge a fee exceeding \$250 per year for operation of a video gaming terminal.
 (230 ILCS 40/65) Although municipalities and counties (as to unincorporated areas) may not tax video gaming, they may prohibit it by ordinance.
-About 120 municipalities and counties do not allow video gaming-either by specific ordinance, or because they have no facilities eligible for a license (such as because they are "dry").
+Video gaming is not allowed in approximately 87 municipalities and counties-either by specific ordinance, or because they have no facilities eligible for a license (such as because they are "dry").

-At least 38 other states authorize electronic gaming devices; but only 7 allow them at establishments other than racetracks or casinos.
+More than 30 other states authorize electronic gaming devices; but only 7 allow them at establishments other than racetracks or casinos.
 Louisiana allows video draw poker devices in restaurants, bars, taverns, cocktail lounges, clubs, hotels, motels, and large truck stops.
 It charges \$250 annually per machine (\$1,000 per machine at truck stops), and takes 26% to 32.5% of net machine revenue in taxes, depending on the machine location.
 Montana authorizes video poker, keno, and bingo machines in establishments licensed for alcohol and gambling.
 The annual fee is \$240 per machine, and the state collects 15% of gross machine income.
 In Nevada, video gaming and slot machines are allowed in places for which slot machine operation is incidental to the primary business, such as bars, taverns, grocery stores, drugstores, convenience stores, and liquor stores.
 Operators must pay \$250 annually per machine, plus additional fees based on the type of license and number of machines.
 The state takes a percentage of monthly gross income from gambling: 3.5% of the first \$50,000; 4.5% of the next \$84,000; and 6.75% of income over \$134,000.

 Oregon authorizes video lottery machines in alcoholic beverage establishments.
 The annual fee is \$135 per terminal-plus \$50 per terminal if annual net receipts at the location are over \$104,000, and an additional \$75 per terminal if receipts are over \$260,000.
 The state has two options for retailers to retain a portion of net receipts: one with three tiers and the other with four.
 Under those options, the state takes between 11% and 78% or between 11% and 72.5%, depending on annual net receipts.
 Pennsylvania allows video poker, reel games, and black jack at large truck stops.
 Terminal operators must pay \$5,000 annually, plus \$250 per terminal that is added after paying the annual fee.
 The state takes 42% of gross terminal revenue.
 In South Dakota, bars and lounges may have video lottery machines, and each operator must annually pay the greater of \$100 per machine or \$1,000.
 The state takes half of net machine income.
 Finally, West Virginia allows video lottery at private clubs, some beer establishments, and veterans' or fraternal organizations.
-The annual fee is \$1,000 per terminal; the state also takes 30% to 50% of net income from video lottery, depending on the amount of income.
+The annual fee is up to \$1,000 per terminal; the state also takes 50% of net income from video lottery.